glguy/snowcone/README.md

     gecos = 'your realname text',
     pass = 'a server password',

-    oper_username = 'username', -- used with OPER and CHALLENGE commands oper_password = 'password', -- used with OPER command
-    challenge_key = '/path/to/pem', -- used with CHALLENGE command
-    challenge_password = 'password', -- decryption password for challenge pem

     tls = true, -- set to false for plaintext connections tls_client_cert = '/path/to/pem', -- optional
     tls_client_key = '/path/to/pem', -- defaults to tls_client_cert